Garage Extension Cost

 What can affect timescale?

-There are multiple factors, which can affect the timescale.
+There are multiple factors which can affect the timescale.
 The most obvious being the complexity of the project, the size of the build, and the final quality of the garage.
-Choosing to build a brick built garage extension will take almost twice as long as a prefab kit, at around 1 week compared to 3 - 7 days.
+Choosing to build a brick built garage extension will take longer than a prefabricated kit, although both still depend on experience and the size of the project.

 Is it quicker to have an attached garage built or a detached garage?